IEP Placements for Special Education Students

 Considering a private school for IEP students

-Sometimes a student’s educational and programming needs cannot be met in the regular classroom even with a significant amount of supports.
+Sometimes a student’s educational and programming needs cannot be met in the regular classroom even with a significant amount of support.
 When this occurs, the team must decide on other placements.
 That may be an autism support or multiple disabilities classroom or program within the district.
 In some cases, it means a private school.

 I think that the general consensus among parents with such students is that districts don’t “like” to send special needs kids to private schools.
 Fact is, these schools are significantly more expensive than the public schools.
 It is not a decision that should be taken lightly, as the school district is the steward of our tax dollars.
 I don’t necessarily want them sending every kid that asks to go, to go to an APS.
 Are school districts perhaps a little too conservative when it comes to these APS placements?
 Perhaps.
 I am sure that there are families out there who request an APS placement and their needs can be met in the public schools.